 As many people have pointed out, though, there are other ways to create shared perspective.
-Email, reports, books, chat, video can all work - and we certainly can’t just meet with all the people all the time when we want to communicate our thoughts and feelings.
-Given all these alternatives, why meet at all?
+Email, reports, books, chat, video can all work – and we certainly can’t just meet with all the people all the time when we want to communicate our thoughts and feelings.
+Given all the alternatives, why meet at all?

 The key is in the word “quickly”.
 Meetings quickly create shared perspective.
 When well executed, the other adjective I’d add is “reliably”, as no other communication tool gives you the same level of clarity and control that a meeting can.